eckozero/CLIc/README.md

 __23/10/13:__

 Well that was fun.
-I made some changes, tidied up code and th like, and then pawn movement totally crapped out on me.
+I made some changes, tidied up code and the like, and then pawn movement totally crapped out on me.
 Luckily, GitHub stores raw files of every commit, so it was a simple case of rolling back until I found a version that worked, then making sure to not try and get clever with the pawn movement code.
 It's ugly as hell but by god it works.